- Types of Eczema

 Symptoms of asthma include:

-Some people with asthma only experience it from time to time, while many require constant treatment in order to prevent flares.
+Some people with asthma only experience it from time to time, while others need ongoing treatment in order to keep it under control.

 Symptoms for hay fever usually include: